trans-travel/trans-travel/us/ar.md

 the bathroom law.
 While it requires "arousing or gratifying a sexual desire," how that will be enforced is a gray area.

-Alabama does criminalize trans care for children, although the current law that is not stayed by judicial order does not have parental penalties and has some exceptions (when it goes into effect this summer).
+Arkansas does criminalize trans care for children, although the current law that is not stayed by judicial order does not have parental penalties and has some exceptions (when it goes into effect this summer).
 However, it is unknown how this might have an impact on child custody.